kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 ### §141.7   Provisional pilot school certificate.

-An applicant that meets the applicable requirements of subparts A, B, and C of this part, but does not meet the recent training activity requirements of §141.5(d) of this part, may be issued a provisional pilot school certificate with ratings.
+An applicant that meets the applicable requirements of subparts A, B, and C of this part, but does not meet the recent training activity requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.5   Requirements for a pilot school certificate.|§141.5]](d) of this part, may be issued a provisional pilot school certificate with ratings.

 ### §141.9   Examining authority.